Data Efficient Language-supervised Zero-shot Recognition with Optimal Transport Distillation: Experiments

 To compare with OTTER, we include three baselines: 1) InfoNCE with hard labels; 2) InfoNCE with label-smoothing (LS) \citep{szegedy2016rethinking}, as described in Section \ref{sec:ot}; 3) InfoNCE with knowledge distillation (KD) \citep{hinton2015distilling}, as described in Section \ref{sec:kd}.
 In addition to the experimental setting described above, we use the following OTTER hyper-parameters: we set the loss coefficient $\alpha=0.5$, set $\gamma_{v}=\gamma_t=1$ for the similarity matrix.
 We use the exponential-moving average (EMA) of the image/text encoders as teachers and set the EMA decay to 0.999.
 For Sinkhorn-Knopp, we set $\lambda=0.15$ and the number of iterations to 5.
 For the KD baseline, we also use EMA teacher and set $\alpha=0.5$.
 For the label-smoothing baseline, we set $\alpha=0.9$, which yields better results than $\alpha=0.5$.

 On CC, we train the image-text models based on four different pretrained image encoders: ResNet-\{50, 34\} \citep{resnet}, FBNetV3-\{A, C\} \citep{fbnet, wan2020fbnetv2, dai2020fbnetv3}, and two pretrained text encoders: DeCLUTR-Sci-base \citep{declutr} pretrained on S2ORC \citep{s2orc} and Sentence BERT \citep{sentence_transformer} pretrained on SNLI \citep{SNLI} and MultiNLI \citep{MultiNLI}.
 We also train ResNet50 + DeCLUTR-Sci-base on the (partial) WIT \citep{wit} and the YFCC15M (subset of YFCC 100M) \citep{YFCC} datasets.
 We report FH@K=1, 5, 10 on the test sets of both GOI and multi-labeled ImageNet 10K \citep{tencent-ml-images-2019}.
 As shown in Table \ref{tab:main}, over the 42 evaluations on 7 different dataset-architecture settings x 6 metrics, OTTER outperforms (32) or ties (2) all other baselines in 34 of them.
 Compared with CLIP's performance on the GOI test set, a ResNet50 trained by OTTER outperforms CLIP-RN50 by 2.6 pts FH@1 and by 6.6 pts FH@10.
+To further illustrate the significance of the performance gain, we show that a ResNet50 (25.6M params) trained with OTTER outperforms a Wide ResNet50x2 (68.4M params) trained with InfoNCE under the same setting.

 For reference, to put OTTER in the context of traditional ZSL methods, we present FH@K results on zero-shot transfer to the ImageNet 21K+1K \citep{imagenet} dataset, which contains 21,841 classes in total.
 The result is reported in Table \ref{tab:IN22k}.
 With 400M image-text pairs, CLIP \citep{clip} vastly outperforms all other methods.
 ImageNet22K's classes contain many uncommon words, such as scientific names of animals or medical terms.
-While OTTER isn't directly comparable with the traditional ZSL methods due to differences in datasets used and model architectures, our method is significantly better than previous ZSL methods, outperforming the previous SotA, HZSL\citep{hyperbolic}, by 68\% relatively.
+While not directly comparable with traditional ZSL methods due to differences in datasets used and model architectures, OTTER is significantly better than previous ZSL methods, beating the previous SotA, HZSL\citep{hyperbolic}, by 68\% relatively.